Table of Contents

 Making a screenshot on Apple (macOS) can be done by pressing COMMAND+SHIFT+3 for a full-screen screenshot or with COMMAND+SHIFT+4 for selection.
 The files are usually stored on your desktop with a file name like ‘Screenshot + date.PNG’.

-Tip: move the files to a USB stick.
+Tip: Move the files to a USB stick and store it securely.

 #2 Print